ioritz1993/docker-kalilinux/README.md

     docker run -d -it --name kali-linux -p 127.0.0.1:33909:33909 -p 127.0.0.1:2222:2222 docker-kalilinux

+#### Building using docker compose
+Docker Compose can also be used to build the image.

+    docker compose -f docker-compose.yml up -d

 I hope this information is helpful for your pentesting activities and helps you improve your cybersecurity skills.
 Good luck! 🔒🔍🛡️